zama-ai/fhevm/docs/fundamentals/decryption/decrypt_details.md

 ### Parameters

-The first argument, `ctsHandles`, should be an array of ciphertexts handles which could be of different types, i.e `uint256` values coming from unwrapping handles of type either `ebool`, `euint4`, `euint8`, `euint16`, `euint32`, `euint64` or `eaddress`. `ct` is the list of ciphertexts that are requested to be decrypted.
+The first argument, `ctsHandles`, should be an array of ciphertexts handles which could be of different types, i.e `uint256` values coming from unwrapping handles of type either `ebool`, `euint4`, `euint8`, `euint16`, `euint32`, `euint64` or `eaddress`.&#x20;

+`ct` is the list of ciphertexts that are requested to be decrypted.
 Calling `requestDecryption` will emit an `EventDecryption` on the `GatewayContract` contract which will be detected by a relayer.
 Then, the relayer will send the corresponding ciphertexts to the KMS for decryption before fulfilling the request.

 `callbackSelector` is the function selector of the callback function which will be called by the `GatewayContract` contract once the relayer fulfils the decryption request.
 Notice that the callback function should always follow this convention, if `passSignaturesToCaller` is set to `false`: